marcantoine/ra-data-graphql-prisma/README.md

 Prisma V1 offers a full graphQL CRUD Server out of the box.
 This module allows to use react-admin directly on Prisma Server.

-This module is a fork of `ra-data-opencrud`.
+> This module is a fork of `ra-data-graphql-prisma`, itself a fork of `ra-data-opencrud`.

 Since `ra-data-opencrud` maintainer focus on the future of back-end development with Prisma Framework (v2) and nexus-prisma, this fork allow us to maintain and fix some part of the module.